Overhead image of the Salsa Verde in a bowl

 Instructions

-• BROIL TOMATILLOS: Place the oven rack about 4 inches below the heat source and preheat broil to high.
-Prep tomatillos (Note 1) and add those along with jalapeños (Note 2) to a sheet pan.
+• Place oven rack about 4 inches below the heat source and preheat broil to high.
+Prep tomatillos (see note 1) and add them along with jalapeños (see note 2) to a sheet pan.
 Broil for 5 minutes or until blackened and beginning to blister.
-Remove the baking sheet and use tongs to carefully flip the tomatillos and jalapeños to the other side.
-Broil for another 3-5 minutes or until thoroughly blistered and nicely charred black.
+Remove sheet pan and use tongs to carefully flip the tomatillos and jalapeños.
+Broil another 3–5 minutes or until thoroughly blistered and nicely charred black.

-• BLEND OR PROCESS: Meanwhile, in a large food processor or blender add in all the other ingredients, seasoning to taste with salt and pepper (I add 1-1/4 tsp fine sea salt and 1/2 tsp pepper).
-(Start with less lime juice and add more later to taste.)
-Pulse 15-20 seconds to break down.
+• Meanwhile, in a large food processor or blender, add all the other ingredients, seasoning to taste with salt and pepper (I add 1-1/4 teaspoon salt and 1/2 teaspoon pepper).
+Add 2–4 tablespoons fresh lime juice (start with less and add more to taste).
+Pulse 15–20 seconds to break down.

-• ADD TOMATILLOS: Add charred tomatillos and jalapeños to food processor/blender.
+• Add charred tomatillos and jalapeños to food processor/blender.
 Pulse until mixture is mostly smooth with no large chunks.
-Scrape down the sides as needed.
+Scrape the sides as needed.
 Taste and add any extra lime juice, salt, and/or pepper as needed until flavors are vibrant.
-It will seem a bit thin at first — this is normal.
-Allow time for the sauce to thoroughly chill, it thickens quite a bit in the fridge.
-(The pectin in the tomatillos is responsible for the thickening.)
+It will seem a bit thin at first—this is normal.
+Allow time for the sauce to chill; it thickens in the fridge.

 Video